 The Upper Yosemite Falls Trail starts at Camp 4 in Yosemite Valley and climbs 2700 feet over 3.6 miles to the top of Upper Falls.
 This trail is accessible year-round although portions towards the summit can become icy when the temperatures start dropping.

-The Ahwahnee is an upscale hotel located within Yosemite Valley.
-Even if you have accommodations elsewhere, The Ahwahnee is a wonderful place to visit in the afternoon to explore its gardens, stop by the gift shop, or enjoy lunch on its outdoor patio.
+The Ahwahnee is an upscale hotel located in Yosemite Valley.
+Even if you have accommodations elsewhere, The Ahwahnee is a wonderful place to visit for a couple of hours to explore its gardens, stop by the gift shop, or enjoy lunch on its outdoor patio.

 The Ahwahnee Hotel was built in 1927 and cost over 1.5 million in construction to create a luxury hotel with the hope to attract wealthy park patrons and donors.
 Over the years this stunning hotel has welcomed many park guests including presidents, movie stars, royalty, and celebrities.

 Yosemite Valley Chapel

 The Yosemite Valley Chapel is one of the oldest structures in Yosemite National Park and is still an operational church to this date.
-Yosemite Valley Chapel was built in 1879 and is the only original building left from the Old Yosemite Village.
+Yosemite Valley Chapel was built in 1879 and is the only original building left of the Old Yosemite Village.

 This location offers wonderful opportunities for photography with the chapel and granite mountains as its backdrop.
 You can also walk around the church for different dramatic perspectives of Yosemite Valley.

 Explore some of the best fall colors in Yosemite by spending an afternoon relaxing in a picnic area.
 Swinging Bridge Picnic Area is our favorite where you can roam around Merced River, go on serene trails, and walk across the Swinging Bridge.

 Pssst!
-Spoiler alert – this bridge doesn’t actually swing but it does connect both sides of the Yosemite Valley for a safe crossing of the Merced River.
+Spoiler alert – this bridge doesn’t actually swing but it does connect both sides of Yosemite Valley for a safe crossing of the Merced River.
 As you walk across the bridge you will be greeted with picture-perfect views of Yosemite Falls from afar.

 Mariposa Grove is an area near the south Yosemite entrance that is home to some of the largest Sequoia trees in California.
 This section is a bit different than the rest of the park which mostly consists of granite peaks and waterfalls.